 With these factors in mind, the Foundation launched its inaugural Managing for Excellence Award in 1984.
-Since then, local organizations compete for the award each year.
+Since then, Metro Atlanta organizations have competed for the award each year.
 The Community Foundation for Greater Atlanta presents this award to two organizations annually that exhibit exemplary nonprofit management.
-Recognizing nonprofit organizations that demonstrate the attributes of successful businesses, noted qualities of Managing for Excellence Award winners include:
+Recognizing nonprofit organizations that demonstrate the attributes of successful businesses, noted qualities of Managing for Excellence Award recipients include:

 - Strong leadership

 - Stable infrastructure

 - Strong allegiance to support its mission and impact